Objects tracking algorithm and object’s boundaries detection

 P 1 > 0 and P 2 > 0 are the pre-defined constants for boundaries of the object’s brightness range.

-In this step, our image comprises three subsets, which are the subset of the object’s points, the subset of object’s boundaries, and the subset of background’s points.
-Therefore, we need to remove (subtract) all the points belonging to the background and inner areas of the object to obtain the subset of the object’s
+In this step, our image comprises three subsets, which are the subset of the object’s points, the subset of the object’s boundaries, and the subset of background points.
+Therefore, we need to remove (subtract) all the points belonging to the background and inner areas of the object to obtain the subset of the object’s boundaries.

 Let’s define the supplementary d 1 set in the following way:

 where i and j are the width and height of the image, respectively (in points), m and n run through from the beginning to the end.

 In the d1 set, each element d1 (i, j) = 1 corresponds to a point of the object’s contour, while each element d1 (i, j) = 0 stands for a point of the background, object’s inner area, or their intersection, as shown in the picture below.

 Using the d1 set, we can solve two important tasks at once: find the points of similar brightness on the image and at the same time filter out various noises, distortions, and glitches, since their brightness significantly differs from the brightness of the points belonging to .